ssbse17/ssbse17.github.io/challenge/index.md

 ## Call for Participation

-The SSBSE Challenge Track, held in coordination with the SSBSE Symposium, is an exciting opportunity for SBSE researchers to demonstrate the efficacy of their methods on real-world software.
+The SBSE Challenge Track, held in coordination with the SSBSE Symposium, is an exciting opportunity for SBSE researchers to demonstrate the efficacy of their methods on real-world software.
 Participants target one of a selected suite of open source development projects and apply SBSE methods; the principal criterion is to produce interesting results.

 Entrants will compete for <b>cash prizes totaling €1000</b>.
 Thanks to the [CREST Centre](http://crest.cs.ucl.ac.uk/) for their generous sponsorship of this competition.